ErwanDev/Fencing-Trainer/README.md

 Grab with either the left or right controller to teleport to the location of your reticle for long distances and walk for short distances.

+**Other Controls**

+Grab and hold with either the left or right controller while aiming at the sword to pick it up.
+To release the sword, release the grab button.